 Scope 1 and 2 emissions in relation to production value is based on market based Scope 2 emissions.
 Emissions from non-factory locations such as offices, are not yet measured

 2) Scope 1 and 3 emissions in relation to average full-time employees in the year and profit is based on market based Scope 2 emissions.
-Emissions from non-factory locations such as offices, are not yet measured.
+Emissions from non-factory locations

 3) SEK of profit refers to adjusted EBITA.